ember-lifeline/ember-lifeline/README.md

 which concern themsevles with creating life-cycle-free async that, in practice, tend to be hard for developers to learn.

-However in the immediate term, the web-client codebase has introduces several utility methods to help manage async, object lifecycles, and the Ember runloop.
+This addon introduces several utility methods to help manage async, object lifecycles, and the Ember runloop.
 These tools should provide a simple developer experience that allows engineers to focus on the business domain, and think less about the weird parts of working in a long-lived app.

 ### `runTask`